 Boundaries.
 What in the world does that word really mean when it comes to relationships?

-> A boundary is a limit, an edge, where one thing stops and another begins.
+A boundary is a limit, an edge, where one thing stops and another begins.
 When someone says, “I don’t have good boundaries,” what do they mean?
-Generally, they allow other people to manipulate or disrespect their time, their desires or their values.
-Or they may actually ignore their own — because they have taken on a “saver” mentality.
-And that’s how they feel loved.
+Generally, they allow other people to manipulate or disrespect their time, their desires, or their values.
+Or they may actually ignore their own — because they have taken on a “saver” mentality and that’s how they feel loved.

-> The roles of victim, hero and persecutor…
+The roles of victim and saver…

-> Manson points out: “The victim, if he really loved the saver, would say, ‘Look, this is my problem; you don’t have to fix it for me.
+Manson points out: “The victim, if he really loved the saver, would say, ‘Look, this is my problem; you don’t have to fix it for me.
 Just support me while I fix it myself‘….
 If the saver really wanted to save the victim, the saver would say, ‘Look, you’re blaming others for your own problems; deal with this yourself.'”

 If you’re a victim, someone setting a boundary with you can trigger tremendous insecurity.

 Let’s say a saver is trying to move out of saving mode and into a healthy space where they are no longer party to the circle of drama that they’re creating.
 They’ll say things like, ‘”I can no longer be as available to you,” or “I won’t be a part of something that’s destructive.”

 As a victim, your defensiveness can be intense and you may attack, adopting the persecutor role.